padma0/vim/README.md

 To open, just hit **space+e**, then hit **o** to open a file or directory.
 For more commands, type '?' while nerdtree is open.

 #### Switch between buffers
 Since I usually create lots of buffers, I prefer to use ctrlp to search them, just hit **space+b** to show all opened buffers and search them.
+If you prefer tabline, take [vim-buftabline](https://github.com/ap/vim-buftabline) a try

 #### Fuzzy file search
 Use **CTRL+p** and type the name of the file you want.